Archives for March, 2011

+C.R. writes: Maybe you've seen this one?
+I've watched this touching post-tsunami video of the dog who leads videographers to his injured companion a few times now.
+(Yes, I'm an animal lover but I put human life first).
+Still, something about this video made me keep going back and rewatching it.
 I think I figured it out.
-What was puzzling wasn't the dog's behavior-it was the videographer's.
+What was puzzling wasn't the dog's behavior--it was the videographer's.
 How could the cameraman keep this worried animal in suspense and not go to the canine companions' rescue?

 I remember back in the 1960s when my father stored all the family's "important papers" in one or two accordion files.
-Of course, that was back in the day of Andy Griffith and Mayberry and things were simpler then.
-It seemed like there was all the time in the world.
+Of course, that was back in the days of Andy Griffith and Mayberry and things were simpler.
+Back then it seemed like there was all the time in the world.
 Fathers and sons really did grab a couple sandwhiches and a thermos and a fishing pole and spent the day fishing.
 Does anybody do that anymore?

 You may have read Look Me In The Eye: My Life With Asperger's (Crown, 2007), John Elder Robison's autobiographical tale of living a life with Asperger's syndrome*.
 When Robison was a kid in the 1960s and 70s, Aspergians, as he calls them, had no solid diagnosis.
 They were simply recognized as being different, odd, dangerous, or bad.
 We've been meaning to read Look Me In The Eye for a while now.
 Then we heard about Be Different (Crown, 2011), Robison's new book, due out tomorrow, March 22nd.
 Finally C.R. and I got motivated-we knew we had to read his first book first.
 So we did.
 Why did we wait so long?
 The book is fascinating, funny, and compelling.
 And very moving.